brianbroderick/chef_postgres/chef_postgres/README.md

 The root recipes are chef_postgres::master and chef_postgres::standby.
 Set up the master first.
 This will create a pg_basebackup dump that is uploaded to S3 (partially using the server_name in the S3 path) along with the settings required for the recovery.conf file on the standby.

 Once the master is set up, run chef_postgres::standby.
 This grabs the backup from S3 and uses this to deploy the standby.

+The data_device is for the data drive added to the machine.
+When you add this in Aws match the last letter from the device name.  i.e.
+Aws drop down option "/dev/sdk" Translates to "/dev/xvdk".
+It will always be xvd you just have to change the last letter to match.
+The default is listed below.

 To change the default settings, pass in custom JSON.
 These are the defaults: